Settorezero/KeyBoh/arduino/multimedia/readme.md

 - <kbd>Button 5</kbd>: Multimedia Record

 Note:
 Not all programs uses Record button.
 In VLC Works.

 I tried Audacity, but seems Audacity don't use any multimedia button.

 On Youtube only play/pause and stop works.
 Next/Previous don't work even you're in a playlist.
-If you press Stop, video don't restarts if you press play on the Keyboh: you must click play on the video: I don't know if it's a problem of the browser or youtube.
+In Youtube if you press Stop, video don't restarts if you press play on the Keyboh: you must click play on the video: I don't know if it's a problem of the browser or youtube.

 ROW 2
 - <kbd>Button 6</kbd>: Consumer Open Browser / Go to Home page